 2019 is here!
-Which means it’s time to start planning where you’ll venture this year.
-Since moving to Europe I’ve discovered that many of my all-time favorite places are off the beaten path.
-And I’ve learned the benefits of strategically planning trips to touristy places in the offseason.
-I’ve listed some of the best places to go this year.
+Time to start planning where you'll venture this year.
+Since moving to Europe I've found many of my all-time favorite places off the beaten path.
+And I've learned the benefits of strategically planning trips to touristy places in the offseason.
+I've listed some of the best places to go this year.
 Whether you crave an outdoor adventure, beautiful scenery, a relaxing escape, or a buzzing city full of history, this guide has you covered.

-Although this guide focuses on the best travel destinations in Europe for 2019, I mention one place outside of Europe.
-But it’s such an easy trip from virtually anywhere in Europe that I had to include it.
-My goal in writing this guide is to have you packing your bags and planning your next trip.
+Although I focus on the best travel destinations in Europe for 2019, one place is outside of Europe.
+But it's such an easy trip from virtually anywhere in Europe that I had to include it.
+My goal for this guide is to have you packing your bags and planning your next trip.

 These are places I think you should visit right now.
 I mean it.
-Each spot is beautiful and unique, and mostly not overcrowded with tourists yet.
+Each spot is beautiful, unique, and most aren't overcrowded with tourists yet.
 So get there before the magic is gone.

-In compiling the 15 places you need to add to your 2019 bucket list, I didn’t focus on capital cities such as Paris and Amsterdam, though some top sights are here.
-Instead, I wanted to feature spots that I feel need more attention, are underrated or will welcome you with open arms.
+In compiling the 15 places you need to add to your 2019 bucket list, I didn't focus on capital cities such as Paris and Amsterdam, though some top sights are here.
+Instead, I featured spots I feel deserve more attention, are underrated or that welcome you with open arms.

-Here are the best cities, countries, and regions you must explore, or even head to again!
+Here are the best cities, countries, and regions to explore, or even head to again!

 When to visit Portugal: To save money visit outside the summer months.
 However, if you're looking to hit the beach the summer is the best time to go.
 Specifically, July and August.

 14. Bucharest, Romania